 Experiential Learning Portfolio

 Colorado Technical University recognizes that knowledge gained outside of a classroom may be relevant to your degree program.
 Learning experiences obtained through employment, non-collegiate, school-based education or other appropriate channels may be evaluated for course credit if it is in adherence to American Council of Education (ACE) recommendations.
-You will be asked to build a portfolio of experiential work - this document is a sample Experiential Learning Portfolio for your reference.

-Experiential Learning Portfolio (ELP) is an electronic portfolio that relates specifically to a course in your academic program.
+An experiential learning portfolio (ELP) is an electronic portfolio that relates specifically to a course in your academic program.
 It demonstrates and verifies learning through documentation.
 If your ELP demonstrates that your work experience meets the objectives of a course(s), you may be able to bypass that course(s).